mircleat/Game2D/README.md

 ### Minimum requirements
 [A list of minimum requirements that were completed entirely, one per line.]
 [A list of any minimum requirements not completed or only partially completed, each with a qualitative fraction of the requirement completed and a brief explanation of what was not completed.
 Penalties for partially completed requirements will be halved if the instructor agrees with the self-acknowledged status.]
+Completion:
 100% - Moving graphical pieces.
 100% - The ability of the user to control some of the moving pieces through input.
-100% - Include a score that is changed based on the user satisfying requirements. xx% - A menu item that allows the user to pause the game that the user can access at any point in the game 100% - mini-game within the game
+100% - Include a score that is changed based on the user satisfying requirements.
+100% - A menu item that allows the user to pause the game that the user can access at any point in the game 100% - mini-game within the game